What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 These are specialized loans that are only available for homes that are deeded to Fannie Mae as a result of foreclosures.

-This is a good way to get a cheaper home without a high credit score.
+This is an excellent way to get a cheaper home without a high credit score.

 What do I need to qualify for a Fannie Mae HomePath loan?